Skip to main content

 Endpoint Configuration

-The base path for your endpoint (plural nouns recommended):
+The URL path for your resource (plural nouns recommended):

 Response Structure